 (HARLINGEN, Texas) – Texas State Technical College Licensed Vocational Nursing (LVN) student Carolina Padron Contreras has always dreamed of becoming a nurse — especially in the maternity labor and delivery unit in a hospital.

 “I just feel like it’s such a rewarding career,” she said.
 “I really enjoy helping others, and the big thing is I really want to make a difference in the community.”

-Contreras’ calling is so apparent that even TSTC Nursing instructor Heather Sauceda noticed it.
+Contreras’ calling is so apparent that even TSTC LVN instructor Heather Sauceda noticed it.

 “Nursing is woven into her soul,” Sauceda said of her student’s passion for service.

 Contreras had the opportunity to apply that passion when she completed her first clinical rotation in a local labor and delivery unit.